aBuldakov10/demo-react/README.md

 you'll get the error notification
 #### Task list
 - Used backend on [render](https://render.com/) service.
-It disabled by default (in sleep mode).
+It disabled by default (in sleep mode) that's why it can takes a few minutes to start server.
+Or you can create task while server starting and wait a few minutes.
-- Allows create tasks
+- Allows create/delete tasks.